joba-1/STM32L0LoraTx/README.md

-# STM32L0TTN
+# STM32L0LoraTx

-Send BME280 data to TTN with STM32L0
+Send data to LoraRx node with STM32L0

 ## Build

-* Download and install STM32CubeIDE (as of now version 1.4.2)
+* Download and install STM32CubeIDE (as of now version 1.5.1)
 * Import this repo
 * Open .ioc file and select "Project/Generate Code" (should download needed "firmware" files for the chip from ST)
-* Build Release or Debug (currently RAM 95%, FLASH 88% used)
+* Build Release or Debug

 ## Wiring